Bug Bounty Program

 Severity

 When we issue bug bounties, we assign them a severity level.
-This represents the level at which we assess the impact of the disclosed security issue to be, and it influences the bug bounty award.
-Please remember, any decisions for assessed severity and impact are final, and we reserve the right to determine them.
+This represents the level at which we assess the impact of the disclosed security issue, and it influences the bug bounty award.
+Please remember that any decisions regarding assessed severity and impact are final, and we reserve the right to determine them.

 Severity Level: CRITICAL